Skip to main content

 The s16le passthrough optimization

 When the input is s16le at 16 kHz mono, no format conversion is performed before analysis.
-This is the most efficient configuration for the SVD Streaming endpoint.
+This is the most efficient configuration for the Deepfake Detection streaming endpoint.
 All other formats are decoded and resampled to 16 kHz mono before analysis.
 There is no functional difference in output, but the passthrough path avoids the conversion overhead.

-If you control the audio capture pipeline and are integrating with the SVD Streaming endpoint, capture in s16le at 16 kHz mono to take advantage of zero-cost passthrough.
+If you control the audio capture pipeline and are integrating with the Deepfake Detection streaming endpoint, capture in s16le at 16 kHz mono to take advantage of zero-cost passthrough.

 Supported sample_rate values